 Walking here is like walking nowhere else.
 Wander through Central Park at 85th Street, from west to east or vice versa.
-On the east side, you’ll end up at The Metropolitan Museum on Fifth Avenue, and if you walk downtown a bit, you’re in the heart ofthe greatest shopping area on planet Earth.
+On the east side, you’ll end up at The Metropolitan Museum on Fifth Avenue.
+If you walk downtown a bit, you’re in the heart of the greatest shopping area on planet Earth.

-On the west side you’ll find yourself at Central Park West and then it’s a short walk downtown to Lincoln Center, which is the home of the Metropolitan Opera, several theatres, The New York Ballet, The Philharmonic, film festivals, outdoor entertainment, and even a farmer’s market.
+On the west side you’ll find yourself at Central Park West.
+Then it’s a short walk downtown to Lincoln Center, home of the Metropolitan Opera, several theatres, The New York Ballet, The Philharmonic, film festivals, outdoor entertainment, and even a farmer’s market.

-My granddaughter and two-and-a-half year old great-granddaughter live on Long Island and visit whenever they can.
-A weekend here; a weekend there.
+My granddaughter and two-and-a-half year old great-granddaughter live on Long Island.
+They visit whenever they can: a weekend here, a weekend there.
 We rarely leave the Upper West Side (the neighborhood) because all the restaurants and shops are family-oriented and child-friendly.

-And if you think you can’t have a dog because you live in a city or travel too much: you can foster one; walk somebody else’s; or just admire the city dogs that – even though they’re rescues, for the most part – prance on their leashes like they’re competing in the Westminster Dog Show.
+If you think you can’t have a dog because you live in a city or travel too much: you can!
+Foster one, walk somebody else’s, or just admire the city dogs that – even though they’re rescues, for the most part – prance on their leashes like they’re competing in the Westminster Dog Show.

 The Metropolitan Museum bought the old Whitney because the new Whitney Museum opened this past autumn down in the meatpacking district.

-Every kind of food you’ve ever wanted or thought you wanted is available to you.
+Living in a big city makes every kind of food you’ve ever wanted or thought about available to you.

 Each restaurant is rated by the Board of Health.
-If it has an “A” rating, you will see the sign in the window easily. (“B” rating signs might be a little bit harder to spot.)
+If it has an “A” rating, you will see the sign in the window easily (“B” rating signs might be a little bit harder to spot).
 But you can rest assured that if it’s “A” rated, the restaurant is worth trying.
-The City is very strict.
-And that’s a great thing for all of us.
+The city is very strict – which is a great thing for all of us.

 Believe it or not, there are still ways to eat inexpensively in NYC.
 There are food carts – good ones.
 Pizza parlors – great ones.
 You can buy an incredible sandwich at any corner deli and sit in Central Park or Riverside Park and enjoy a picnic.

-Last week I saw Sam Shepard’s,“Buried Child”,starring Ed Harris and Amy Madigan, at a theatre on 42nd Street (for $25).
+Last week, I saw Sam Shepard’s,“Buried Child” starring Ed Harris and Amy Madigan at a theatre on 42nd Street (for $25).
 I had seen it when it first opened many years ago.
-Thanks to aging I was able to see it again, as brand new!
+Thanks to my decision, I was able to see it again – this time, with a brand new perspective!